How to Apply

 Nonetheless, a lower score in one area or overall does not automatically preclude an applicant from consideration.
 Applicants whose test score(s) falls below the targets set forth above, should highlight in the personal statement portion of their application any specific data, background, or other information that they feel might strengthen their application in this regard, such as time spent in English language environments, work done in English, English language publications, etc. It is also recommended that applicants with scores lower than those set forth above submit at least one recommendation that addresses, at least in part, their English language ability.

-Applicants may also request a waiver review based on their studies in the U.S., a LSAT score of or above 155, and/or a GRE verbal reasoning score of 155 or higher.
 Arizona Law will also accept requests for waivers based on the current English proficiency exemptions for Graduate Students at the University of Arizona.
 Applicants requesting a waiver are required to submit a writing sample and to hold an interview in English.

 The admissions committee reserves the right to request a writing sample, hold interviews or request additional information or documents to support English proficiency for all applicants.